MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 ### `fmt`

 This feature enables dependencies [ufmt](https://crates.io/crates/ufmt) and [lexical](https://crates.io/crates/lexical).
-It could replace `std::fmt` machinery (`Debug`, `format!`, `println!`) however I'll probably focus on it in other MoonZoon dev iteration.
-And you'll see some related notes in the next `Size` section.
+It could replace `std::fmt` machinery (`Debug`, `format!`, `println!`) however I'll probably focus on it in another MoonZoon dev iteration.
+You'll see some other `fmt`-related notes later, in the `Size` section.

 --

 Now we can finally talk about your application code.

 There are some recommendation for Wasm + JS:
 - Wrap `&str` in [intern](https://docs.rs/wasm-bindgen/0.2.74/wasm_bindgen/fn.intern.html) where it makes sense.
 It caches strings in JS to mitigate slow string passing through the Rust-JS "bridge" created by `wasm-bindgen`.
-Zoon (exactly [dominator](https://crates.io/crates/dominator)) interns automatically many element arguments so you don't need to do it by yourself in most cases.
+Zoon (more accurately [dominator](https://crates.io/crates/dominator)) interns automatically many element arguments so you don't need to do it by yourself in most cases.

 - Be careful with sending strings and more complex items from and to JS world.
-It may be slow because of encoding and serialization and it may cause some boilerplate in the app code because it's often needed to tell `wasm-bindgen` how your items should be serialized for export to JS. _Note:_ This problem should be mitigated in the future by richer Wasm API that allows faster Wasm-JS communication.
+It may be slow because of encoding and serialization.
+And it may cause some boilerplate in the app because it's often needed to tell `wasm-bindgen` how your items should be serialized for export to JS. _Note:_ This problem should be mitigated in the future by richer Wasm API that allows faster Wasm-JS communication.

 - Use `unchecked_*` alternatives where it makes sense - see, for instance, [wasm_bindgen::JsCast](https://docs.rs/wasm-bindgen/0.2.74/wasm_bindgen/trait.JsCast.html).

 And some general recommendations:

 - Reduce memory allocations as much as possible.
-It means generics instead of `Box`, _arrays_ instead of _vectors_ and other stuff.
+It means generics instead of `Box`, _arrays_ instead of _vectors_ and similar stuff.

 - Reduce the number of expensive `.clone`, `.to_owned`, `.to_string`, `.collect`, `.into` .., calls.

 - Reduce reallocations.
 Try to call, for instance, [Vec::with_capacity](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.with_capacity) instead of `Vec::new` / `vec![]` where possible.

-- Try to switch algorithms / structures when it makes sense - e.g. `HashMap` vs `IndexMap` vs `HashMap` with a non-secure hash function vs `BTreeMap` vs `SlotMap`, etc. It makes sense only when you've prepared benchmarks - results could be quite surprising. _Tip_: Watch out for `println!` calls in your benchmarks, console operations could be pretty slow.
+- Pick the most suitable algorithms / structures - e.g. `HashMap` vs `IndexMap` vs `HashMap` with a non-secure hash function vs `BTreeMap` vs `SlotMap`, etc. It makes sense only when you've prepared benchmarks - results could be quite surprising. _Tip_: Watch out for `println!` calls in your benchmarks, console operations could be pretty slow.

 - There are libraries like [smallvec](smallvec
 ) or [im](https://crates.io/crates/im) or [fst](https://crates.io/crates/fst) which helps A LOT if you know how and where to use them.